-NORMAN — Earl E. Hartman, 82, formerly of Noble, now of Norman, passed away Friday, Feb.
+NORMAN — Earl E. Hartman, 82, formally of Noble, now of Norman passed away Feb.
 1, 2013, surrounded by his family.

-Services will be at 10 a.m.
-Tuesday at Trinity Lutheran Church, 603 Classen Blvd. in Norman, with the Rev. David Nehrenz and Vicar Aaron Uphoff officiating.
+Services will be at 10 a.m., Tuesday, Feb.
+5, 2013 at Trinity Lutheran Church, 603 Classen Blvd., Norman, with the Rev. David Nehrenz and Vicar Aaron Uphoff officiating.
 Burial will follow at the Norman IOOF Cemetery.

 He was born April 21, 1930, on the family farm east of Noble to Frank and Estes Meltabarger Hartman

-Mr. Hartman was preceded in death by his parents, wife, three sisters, one brother and numerous aunts, uncles and cousins.
+Mr. Hartman was preceded in death by his parents, wife, three sisters, one brother, numerous aunts, uncles and cousins.